shahrukh-uohyd/Multi-language-Code-Smell-Detection-ASE/README.md

 5. Documentation

-A detailed description of all folders, scripts, and instructions for reproducing the study is provided in:
+A detailed description of all folders, codes, and instructions for reproducing the study is provided in:

-👉 ReplicationUtilities.txt
+ReplicationUtilities.pdf

 This document includes the complete replication procedure, setup steps, and execution instructions.